romgrod/kaya/README.md

     $ bundle install

-Configure a JSON file called kaya_conf with the values you need
+Configure a JSON file called kaya.conf with the values you need

-    /kaya_conf
+    kaya/conf/kaya.conf

 Start Kaya and follow instructions